David Starr Jordan

 David Starr Jordan (January 19, 1851 – September 19, 1931) was the founding president of Stanford University, serving from 1891 to 1913.
 He was an ichthyologist during his research career.
-Prior to serving as president of Stanford University, he had served as president of Indiana University from 1884 to 1891.
+Prior to serving as president of Stanford University, he served as president of Indiana University from 1885 to 1891.

-Starr was also a strong supporter of eugenics, and his published views expressed a fear of "race-degeneration" and asserted that cattle and human beings are "governed by the same laws of selection".
-He was an antimilitarist since he believed that war killed off the best members of the gene pool, and he initially opposed American involvement in World War I. Both of these beliefs may have been in part shaped by the death of his close older brother, Rufus Bacon Jordan, in 1862 from a 'camp fever', likely typhoid, immediately after enlisting to fight in the American civil war.
+Jordan was also a strong supporter of eugenics, and his published views expressed a fear of "race-degeneration", asserting that cattle and human beings are "governed by the same laws of selection".
+He was an antimilitarist since he believed that war killed off the best members of the gene pool, and he initially opposed American involvement in World War I.